GanGro777/Excel-VBA-Projects/README.md

 # Excel-VBA-Projects
 This repository contains the Macro-Enabled Excel Files (_.xlsm_), containing Excel VBA projects.<br/>
-In order to view and the project, first download the specific _.xlsm_ file, then open it using Excel on you PC.<br/>
+In order to view and the project, first download the specific _.xlsm_ file from the `Project Files` folder, then open it using Excel on you PC.<br/>

 **P.S** - Also remember to turn on `Enable Editing` and `Enable Macros` option for functionality.